data-spartan/instant-bet-live-feed/README.md

 ## Installation:
-Steps and commands will variate between microservices.This is only general overview.
+Steps and commands will variate between microservices.
+This is only general overview.

 ### Step 1

-Clone the repository from GitHub(): https://github.com/data-spartan/instantbet-data-hub You will need node v18.18.0, npm, @nestjs/cli, docker and docker-compose installed on your machine.
+Clone the repository from GitHub(): https://github.com/data-spartan/instantbet-BE You will need node v18.18.0, npm, @nestjs/cli, docker and docker-compose installed on your machine.

 All commands should be run inside of the container which can be accessed by running ./bin/container from the root